zulip/zulip/docs/linters.md

 is still evolving, but you can look at the method `run_parallel` to get the gist of how it works.

+Note that our project does custom regex-based checks on the code, and we also customize how we call pyflakes and pycodestyle (pep8).
+The code for these types of checks mostly lives [here](https://github.com/zulip/zulip/blob/master/tools/linter_lib).

 ### Special options

 You can use the `-h` option for `lint` to see its usage.
 One particular